Skip to main content

-Variables Created
+Variables created

 A large set of core employment variables is created using a single large program.
-This program is very long and is divided into two HTML files to speed downloads and viewing.
+This program is very long and is divided into two files to speed downloads and viewing.
 The main file sections are as follows (each contained in a separate file):

-Download the program file for the current round variable creation.
+Open the program file for the current round variable creation.
 First, staff create a set of preliminary variables using just information from the current interview.

 • Number of Weeks Worked during 19xx/20xx